These books are appropriate for ages 12 and older. Savvy younger readers may also enjoy it.

 must stop the forces before they destroy the galaxy!

-A frantic call for help leads the Last Star Warden and his friend Quantum to a city of debauchery and secrets where madness threatens
+A frantic call for help leads to the Last Star Warden and his friend Quantum to a city of debauchery and secrets

 An intended vacation plunges the Last Star Warden and Quantum into the internecine warfare of corporate corruption!